Caltrain Fare Study

 Draft Fare Study Documents

 The Fare Study is being completed in phases.
 The first phase of work is currently underway and is focused on a technical study to provide data and analysis to understand how fare changes could impact Caltrain’s ridership, revenue, and administration.
 The most significant effort of this first phase of work will involve conducting elasticity modeling to determine the relationship between pricing and ridership.
-This first phase of work is anticipated to be complete by the end of calendar year 2017.
+This first phase of work is anticipated to be complete by fall 2018.

-The key tasks for the future phases of work for the Fare Study will be determined towards the end of 2017.
+The key tasks for the future phases of work for the Fare Study will be determined towards the end of Phase 1, likely in summer 2018.
 It is anticipated that subsequent phases may consider potential broader changes to the agency’s fare structure and products, as well as involve further public and stakeholder outreach.

 As part of the Fare Study, Caltrain conducted a survey of its riders in September 2017.
 The survey is now closed, and Caltrain would like to thank its passengers who participated in the survey on board the trains or online.